-DANC 224-Contact Improvisation 2 hours.
-Students learn to use the physical properties of weight, momentum, countertension and speed to provoke spontaneous, fully-embodied dancing.
+DANC 224 - Contact Improvisation 2 hours.
+Students learn to use the physical properties of weight, momentum, countertension and speed to provoke spontaneous, fullyembodied dancing.
 This studio class introduces basic principles and patterns, such as exchanging weight with a partner, that lead to increasingly complex and daring movement.
 Working individually, with partners, and in groups, students learn to make alert and intelligent movement decisions as they improvise.
 Prerequisite: DANC 120 or permission of instructor.
-(C) (PE Requirement)
+Course Attribute(s): AU: Phys Ed (pre Fall '19), AU: Phys Fitness (Fall '19+), CLAS: (C) The Arts